 CIHR has created a University Delegates' Network to keep the health research community informed of directions, initiatives and decisions of CIHR, and solicit their active participation or awareness.

 CIHR consists of 13 "virtual" institutes and three business portfolios.
 The Institutes and the portfolios work together to deliver our mandate.

 CIHR's institutes bring together all partners in the research process – the people who fund research, those who carry it out and those who use its results – to share ideas and focus on what Canadians need: good health and the means to prevent disease and fight it when it happens.
 Each institute supports a broad spectrum of research in its topic areas and, in consultation with its stakeholders, sets priorities for research in those areas.

-CIHR has three business portfolios:
+CIHR has four business portfolios:

 - Human Resources